 Muskrats Build Homes Among Cattails

 The cattail’s name comes from the spongy brown section of the plant's long stem, which to some resembles a cat's tail.
 It has creeping roots that propagate quickly in shallow water, and its stems are so hard that muskrats use them to build their homes.
 Groups of this swamp, lake and pond vegetation also serve as a nesting area for Red-winged Blackbirds and Yellow-headed Blackbirds, as well as others.

 If you’ve ever seen a green layer of vegetation covering a large portion of a pond or lake, you were probably looking at filamentous algae, sometimes called “pond scum.”
 This algae, as the name suggests, is composed of millions of filaments without leaves, roots or stems that float on the surface of slow-moving water.

 Purple loosestrife arrived in North America from Europe in the 19th century in the luggage of immigrants who valued its purple flowers.
 It has since become an invasive aquatic plant, taking over any waterway where it creates roots.
 Other plants usually can’t compete with purple loosestrife and are eliminated from the ecosystem, which leads to the disappearance of animals dependent on them for nutrition.
 Purple loosestrife has a four-sided stem, close to which small purple flowers bloom on the top end.
 The plant's leaves appear on the stem under the flower cluster.

-- Pond image by Adam from Fotolia.com
+cattail image by Derek Abbott from Fotolia.com